htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 Some credential providers may also require the user to provide the name of the resource (or "audience") that a credential should allow access to.
 Resource naming is done using the ``<service name>_oauth_resource`` submit file command.
-For example, if our CloudBoxDrive service has servers located at some unversities and the documentation says that we should pick one near us and specify it as the audience, the submit file might look like
+For example, if our CloudBoxDrive service has servers located at some universities and the documentation says that we should pick one near us and specify it as the audience, the submit file might look like